nbgallery/rpki/README.md

 ```

 ## Examples
-rpki can run in both interactive or non-interactive R sessions.
+rpki can run in interactive or non-interactive R sessions.
 The major difference is the pki passphrase must be passed in plain text for non-interactive sessions (see examples below).
+All examples below assume a mypki configuration file has been created (see section on .mypki configuration file).

 ### Interactive - Fetching a URL
 ```r